aangatla/ForestCoverTypeProject/README.md

 Step1: Go to the following url:</br>
 https://aangatla-forestcovertypeproject-app-xm4f7p.streamlit.app/

-Step2: Insert the file at the required location
+Step2: Upload the csv file for prediction

 Step3: Wait for the prediction.